-Performing the direct testing of the IgA and IgG class in human spermatozoa.
+Performing the direct testing of the IgA class in human spermatozoa

 - 1. Warm up semen sample and reagents to room temperature.
-Use only native ejaculate. - 2.
-Pipette 3.5 μl fresh ejaculate and 3.5 μl latex particles on a glass slide (mix latex particles before). - 3.
+Use only native ejaculate. - Pipette 3.5 μl fresh ejaculate 3.5 μl latex particles on a glass slide (mix latex particles before). - 3.
 Mix with the tips of the pipette 5x the semen sample with the latex particles. - 4.
-Place a cover slip on the mixture and incubate in moist chamber. - 5.
+Place a cover slip to the mixture and incubate in a moist chamber. - 5.
 Evaluate after 3 minutes the mixture.
-Examine the sample under at light microscope at 400x-600x magnification.
+Examine the sample under a light microscope at 400x-600x magnification.
 It may be beneficial to evaluate the slide under phase contrast or dark field.
-If positive, the latex particles are adhered on the motile sperm.
-This reaction between the sperm and the latex particles indicates that antibodies are present.
-Count 100 sperms to determine the percentage of IgA and IgG-positive sperm.
+If positive, the latex particles are deposited on the motile sperm.
+This reaction between the sperm and the latex particles indicates that anti-sperm antibodies are present.
+Count 100 sperms to determine the percentage of IgA-positive sperm.
 Count again after 10 minutes.